Skip to main content

 What is Spin-Off?

-A spin-off is the process of a company dividing, resulting in shareholders receiving additional shares of the new subsidiary.
-In most cases, the value of the parent company's shares decreases by an amount equal to the value of the new shares received, thus maintaining the overall value of the portfolio.*
+💡Usually, the value of the parent company’s shares decreases by an amount roughly equal to the value of the new shares you receive.
+This way, the total value of your portfolio stays balanced.

-For example: As a result of the AT&T spin-off, a subsidiary company WBD is created, and former AT&T shareholders receive WBD shares (approximately 0.25 WBD shares for each AT&T share).
+📊As a result of AT&T’s spin-off, a new subsidiary called WBD was created.
+AT&T’s existing shareholders received WBD shares — about 0.25 WBD shares for every AT&T share they owned.

-*For convenience and speed of calculations, instead of new shares (which are not yet available in Libertex), Clients receive the cash equivalent of the value of the new shares.
+💰To make calculations easier and faster, instead of receiving the new shares (which might not yet be available on Libertex), you’ll receive the cash equivalent of the value of those new shares.

 Did this answer your question?